Panda Express Mushroom Chicken

 In a pinch, though, you can use fish sauce or a mix of Worcestershire and soy sauce.

-• Mirin – A sweet marsala is the closest substitute, while your best non-alocholic alternative is rice wine vinegar.
+• Mirin – A sweet marsala is the closest substitute, while your best non-alcoholic alternative is rice wine vinegar.

-• Keep It Hot – Keep that temperature up when browning the chicken and searing the veggies.
+High temperature is key when browning the chicken and searing the veggies.

-Otherwise, you’ll really just boil and steam them – leaving you with a soggy mess.
+Otherwise, you’ll just boil and steam them — leaving you with a soggy mess.

-• Marinade Guidelines – You can easily make this marinade the morning or even night before stir frying!
+You can easily make this marinade the morning of or even the night before stir frying!

 That goes for whenever you’re browning meat!

 Let everything cool to room temperature before storing in an airtight container.
-Refrigerate for up to 3 days, or freeze for up to 3 months!
+Refrigerate Panda mushroom chicken for up to 3 days, or freeze for up to 3 months!

 If freezing, go with a freezer-safe bag.
 Portion it out if you want to thaw and reheat single servings at a time.

-Is mushroom chicken at Panda Express white meat?
+Is mushroom chicken at Panda Express made with white meat?

 Panda Express mushroom chicken, along with the rest of their chicken dishes, is made with thigh meat – so, dark meat.